wimlds/nyc-2018-scikit-sprint/README.md

 **Be kind to others.** Do not insult or put down others.
 Behave professionally.
 Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate.

 Thank you for helping make this a welcoming, friendly community for all.
-Please read the full [code of conduct](https://github.com/WiMLDS/starter-kit/wiki/Code-of-conduct) before participating.
+Please read the full [**Code of Conduct**](https://github.com/WiMLDS/starter-kit/wiki/Code-of-conduct) before participating.

 ---
 ### Sponsors